sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

    - **Event grid app tenant ID**: Paste the **Microsoft Entra Application or URI**.
    - **ACS connecting string**: Paste the primary key **Connection string**.

-1. Select the check box to confirm that the Azure Communication Services resource is connected to only one organization, and then select **Next**.
+1. Select the checkbox to confirm that the Azure Communication Services resource is connected to only one organization, and then select **Next**.

-1. Select **+ Add**, and then enter the following information:
+1. Select **Add**, and then enter the following information:

    - **Name**: Enter a name for the channel.
    - **Channel ID**: Paste the **Channel ID** that you copied from the Azure portal.